slamora/brackets-wiki/Extension-API-Research.md

 ## Proposed API changes

-(in priority / implementation order)
+In priority / implementation order.
+See also [Extension API Evolution](Extensions2): includes some longer-term ideas that are deferred here, but also has more concrete into on the near-term work listed here.

 #### 1. Shared services architecture
 * Allows extension-to-extension dependencies